zakaria-dz/IdentityServer4/docs/quickstarts/1_client_credentials.rst

         };
     }

 .. note:: If you will be using this in production it is important to give your API a logical name.
-Developers will be using this to connect to your api though your Identity server.
+Developers will be using this to connect to your api through your Identity server.
 It should describe your api in simple terms to both developers and users.

 A good example would be::